 - The maximum file size you can upload is 128 MB.

 - The end user can make a recording of maximum 300 MB.
 This corresponds more or less to 1 hour and 30 minutes of video and to 8 hours of audio.
 When the maximum limit of 300 MB is reached, the recording will stop and be uploaded automatically.

 The Recording exercise contains a number of options that allow you to customise the item to your own specific use case.
 You find these options in the Block tab:

-- Record the webcam: enable this option if you want to user's webcam to be recorded too.
+- Record participant webcam: enable this option if you want to user's webcam to be recorded too.
 The user needs to give permission to assessmentQ in the browser to access the webcam and needs to have a webcam.
 If either of these conditions is not fulfilled, only audio will be recorded.